0x7c13/Notepads/README.md

 ## Author’s Notes:

 The beta is intended to collect feedback, report bugs and glitches.
 For more info and issue reporting, please use [Github Issues](https://github.com/JasonStein/Notepads/issues).
-You can also join Notepads Discord server and chat with me directly: [Discord](https://discord.gg/VqetCub)
+You can also join Notepads Discord server and chat with me directly: [Notepads Discord Server](https://discord.gg/VqetCub)

 ## Downloads: